Continual HyperTransformer: A Meta-Learner for Continual Few-Shot Learning

 Finally, we can test the performance of the trained model $a_\htweights$ on episodes sampled from a holdout set of classes $\tstasks$.
 Notice that, in general, the total number of tasks for the test $\numtasks_{test}$ might be different from $\numtasks$.

 Notice that for $T=1$, the continual learning problem above reduces to a standard few-shot learning problem defined by a single few-shot learning task $\currtask_{0} =\{\suppset{0}, \queryset{0}\}$.
 One method that has been effective in solving this type of problem is \hyper{}~(\htm{}, \citealp{ht}) that uses a self-attention mechanism to generate CNN weights $\weights$ directly from the support set of the few-shot learning problem (see Figure~\ref{fig:ht}, left).

-These weights are constructed layer by layer using the embeddings of the support set and the activations of the previous layer.
+{ We first describe the \htm{} architecture.
+CNN weights are constructed layer by layer using the embeddings of the support set and the activations of the previous layer.
 After the weights have been generated, the cross-entropy loss $\mathcal{L}_\htweights\left(f_{\weights}(\hat x), \hat y \right)$ is calculated by running the query set $(\hat x,\hat y)$ through the generated CNN.

+To encode the knowledge of the training task distribution \htm{} is using Transformer model that generates the resulting CNN layer-by-layer.
+The input of the Transformer consists of concatenation of image embeddings, activation embeddings and support sample labels.
+The image embedding is produced by a convolutional feature extractor, this time shared among all the layers.
+The activation embedding is given by another feature extractor that is applied to the activation of the previous label (or the input, in case of the first layer).
+Together, the parameters of Transformer, image embedding and activation embedding constitute the \htm{} parameters $\psi$. }

 Our proposed \inchyper{} (\ihtm{}) naturally extends \htm{} to handle a continual stream of tasks by using the generated weights from already learned tasks as input weight embeddings into the weight generator for a new task (see Figure~\ref{fig:ht}, right).
 In this way, the learned weights themselves act as both the input and the output of the \ihtm{}, performing a dual function: storing information about the previous tasks \emph{as well as} serving as the weights for the CNN when evaluating on tasks that have already been seen.